 Apart from tomatoes, it would be best to graze the horses far away from where any other toxic nightshade family plants grow.

-The veterinarian will include extreme care and administer neostigmine drugs if the horse is lucky enough to come to.
+The veterinarian will include extreme care and administer neostigmine drugs if the horse is lucky enough to come around.
 He may also use activated charcoal alongside the medication to prevent the digestive tract from absorbing the poison during the remaining supportive treatment.

 However, the most effective treatment starts from the stables.
 Equestrians should pay attention to what they include in their horses’ meals.